 As evidence of this, narcissists cannot, in my opinion, independently exist without the benefit of weak and compliant individuals to control, forming a parasitic (rather than merely symbiotic) relationship where the primary gain is almost exclusively uni-directional to their ultimate benefit.
 Narcissists also demonstrate an extremely poor grasp of the basic requirements of autonomy and are blind to its merits, most especially because they struggle to maintain their self-esteem without the constant affirmation, validation and unbridled praise of others.
 I would further argue that “collectivism”, particularly that found in so called “social media” such as Facebook and Twitter, far from being a barrier to narcissistic tendencies, has merely served to actively encourage a “culturally-acquired narcissism” which, as a consequence, has flourished within our culture, rather than serving to ameliorate, mollify or otherwise negate these tendencies as experts appear to suggest.

-The characteristic features of narcissism are therefore becoming increasingly prevalent in our culture, where vanity, charisma and charm is valued over depth of character, with slick superficiality treasured over the thoughtful and profound, and the unrelenting putting downforce others with derogatory comments is considered the epitome of wit and sophistication, using what some would label broadly as “cutting edge” humour.
+The characteristic features of narcissism are therefore becoming increasingly prevalent in our culture, where vanity, charisma and charm is valued over depth of character, with slick superficiality treasured over the thoughtful and profound, and the unrelenting putting down of others with derogatory comments is considered the epitome of wit and sophistication.
 Relationships that would once aspire to a deep interpersonal connection and a romantic ideal of warm, caring and reciprocated love have been largely replaced for many of these individuals by a self-centred exchange of bodily fluids, and mutual exploitation bordering on onanism.
 The propensity for individuals to feel inordinately special, entitled and superior has essentially thwarted within them any semblance of empathy, modesty or altruism.
 In spite of these glaring deficiencies of character, these same individuals are nonetheless left with an inflated and grandiose opinion of their own self-worth, with most exhibiting behaviour that is often manipulative and unscrupulous, and with many being pathologically controlling and incapable of sustaining satisfying relationships with others.

 What sort of relationship paradigm does this trend toward more widely prevalent narcissism entail for Western society in the future?
 Certainly, the failure to fulfil the inflated expectations of success and perfection in their relationships for such people is likely to lead them eventually to attempting to diminish, degrade or debase their unfortunate partner.
 They do so to avoid the shame they feel at their own personal inadequacies, which they universally lack the objective insight or courage to acknowledge.
 Inevitably, these relationships decline inexorably due to the inability of narcissists to empathise with others or to distinguish their partner’s hopes and aspirations from their own.
 Also, they are doomed by their ready tendency to utmost contempt for others as a means of maintaining this false sense of superiority, and from a need for the subservience and constant admiration of their loved ones, failing which any act of assertiveness by their loved ones is a trigger for a narcissistic rage at the perceived injustice of such defiance.
 Narcissists devolve into a torrent of abuse, detesting those who fail to admire them unconditionally, and hypersensitive to any perceived insult, whether real or imagined.
 Consistently, narcissists are incapable of taking responsibility for their actions or the consequences derived therefrom, leaving them to lay blame firmly and completely at the doorstep of their partner, whose only crime often is having lacked the ability to recognise their spouse’s narcissistic tendencies when they were latent or hidden from view.